 - Type-aware compression for all columns

-Periodically, segments are committed and published.
-At this point, they are written to deep storage, become immutable, and move from MiddleManagers to the Historical processes.
+Periodically, segments are committed and published to deep storage, become immutable, and move from MiddleManagers to the Historical processes.
 An entry about the segment is also written to the metadata store.
 This entry is a self-describing bit of metadata about the segment, including things like the schema of the segment, its size, and its location on deep storage.
-These entries are what the Coordinator uses to know what data should be available on the cluster.
+These entries tell the Coordinator what data is available on the cluster.

 For details on the segment file format, please see segment files.